shawnw/nss4tcl/README.md

 ### nss::sethostent stayopen

-Opens or rewinds the connection.
+Opens or rewinds the connection to the database.
 See `sethostent(3)`.

 ### nss::endhostent

+Closes the connection to the database.
 See `endhostent(3)`

 ### nss::gethostent

-Returns the next host, or an empty dictionary if there are no more.
+Returns the next host record, or an empty dictionary if there are no more.
 See `gethostent(3)`.

 ### nss::hosts